Arnica: Arnica montana

-The species Arnica montana, native to Europe, has long been used medicinally, but the effectiveness of this use has not been substantiated.
+The species Arnica montana, native to Europe, has long been used in folk medicine, but there is no clinical evidence for its homeopathic use as an effective therapy.

 Toxicity

 Arnica montana contains the toxin helenalin, which can be poisonous if large amounts of the plant are eaten, and contact with the plant can also cause skin irritation.
+Medical preparations can cause skin irritation if applied topically, and adverse effects include headache and drowsiness if ingested.
+High doses can have severe adverse effects including death.